pybop-team/PyBOP/CONTRIBUTING.md

 ## Acknowledgements

-This CONTRIBUTING.md file, along with large sections of the code infrastructure, was copied from the excellent [Pints GitHub repo](https://github.com/pints-team/pints), and [PyBaMM repo](https://github.com/pybamm-team/PyBaMM)
+This CONTRIBUTING.md file, along with large sections of the code infrastructure, was copied from the excellent [Pints repo](https://github.com/pints-team/pints), and [PyBaMM repo](https://github.com/pybamm-team/PyBaMM)